vyshkov/gcp-serverless/README.md

  - Browser caching files stored on the bucket (e.g. index.html) for 1 hour
  - Using Surge.sh instead of GCP CDN to save costs

+## Comparison with Firebase

+Looking to this architecture, you may think of using Firebase instead of GCP.
+And that would work for small typical web projects.

+However, if you have specific requirements for your application that are not met by Firebase, you may choose to build your own serverless architecture using Cloud Functions and Firestore in GCP.
+For example, if you need more control over your serverless architecture or you need to integrate with other GCP services, building your own architecture may be the better option.

+In addition, if you have an existing GCP environment and want to leverage your existing infrastructure and expertise, using Cloud Functions and Firestore directly in GCP can be a good choice.

+To summarize, you may want to use GCP over Firebase because of:
+ - Better scalability and performance (Firebase is limited to 3K concurrent function invocations)
+ - More control over your serverless architecture.
+E.g. you can use Cloud Functions for websocket connections, which is not possible with Firebase
+ - Ability to integrate with other GCP services, like ApiGee, Cloud Run, etc.
+ - Ability to leverage your existing GCP environment and expertise
+ - Ability to use other GCP services, like Cloud Storage, Cloud SQL, etc.
+ - Can be mexed with non-serverless GCP services, like App Engine, Compute Engine, GKE, etc.
+ - Observability and monitoring tools, like Stackdriver, Cloud Logging, Cloud Trace, etc.
+ - In general, it gives you more flexibility and control over your application.
+You cna buld an optimal architecture for your needs.

 ## Prerequisites

 In order to automate the deployment of the infrastructure, you need to install the following tools: